carmine560/trading-assistant/README.md

 <td>Count the number of trades for the day.
 Additionally, write a chapter
 section for <a href="https://ffmpeg.org/ffmpeg-formats.html#Metadata-1">FFmpeg metadata</a> when Nvidia ShadowPlay records a screencast.
+The
-The `CHAPTER_OFFSET` parameter specifies the offset in seconds for the chapter’s start time.
+<code>CHAPTER_OFFSET</code> parameter specifies the offset in seconds for the
+chapter’s start time.
 You must call this command after the execution of an order.</td></tr>

 <tr><td><code>('get_cash_balance',)</code></td>